Cost of living in Singapore: Your guide

 ---|---|

 One of the best options when getting around Singapore is using its Mass Rapid Transit (MRT) subway system.
-Not only is it fast, but it’s also cheap and clean.
-If you get the rechargeable EZ-Link card, you can save even more money.¹⁷
+Not only is it fast, but it’s also a cheap and clean option to get you to any part of the city.
+Depending on the distance, tickets range from 1 SGD to 2.5 SGD.
+However, if you get the rechargeable EZ-Link card, you can save both time and money.

-Check out the prices you can expect when it comes to travel and transport in Singapore:
+Check out the average prices you can expect when it comes to travel and transport in Singapore:

 Transportation and vehicle prices for Singapore² | Average cost |